 After deciding gymnastics wasn’t for him, Maurus began training with his coach Kevin Simons for general fitness.
 Simons being a CrossFit competitor, Maurus gave CrossFit a try for a couple of weeks before ultimately realizing he didn’t like CrossFit, but loved powerlifting.
-The pair now trains at Auburn based gym Alpha Strength and Conditioning.
-Maurus shared that he doesn’t regret changing from gymnastics, as he knew it wasn’t “ever going to be great at gymnastics, and I found my niche in weightlifting.”
+The pair now trains at Auburn-based gym Alpha Strength and Conditioning.
+Maurus shared that he doesn’t regret changing from gymnastics.
+He knew it wasn’t “ever going to be great at gymnastics, and I found my niche in weightlifting.”

-The days he doesn’t feel like getting into the gym are rare, and often are only when he is sick.
-Training is second nature, Maurus explained, not going to the gym “would be weird.“
+The days he doesn’t feel like getting into the gym are rare, and often only when he is sick.
+Training is second nature, Maurus explained, “not going to the gym “would be weird. ”

 This drive to train and succeed has seen Maurus compete all over the world, including Bangkok, Thailand; Orlando, Florida, and Tbilisi, Georgia.
 Maurus shared Malaysia was his favorite country that he’s visited because of the great blend of cultures and that it had some of the best food he’d ever tasted.
 He also observed that El Salvador was the most different from the United States and gave him a new perspective on poverty.

 During his snatch, Maurus first lifted 150kg (330lbs), and in his second attempt lifted 155kg (344lbs).
-He was unable to successfully lift 159kg (349.8lbs) in his third attempt.
+He was unable to lift 159kg (349.8lbs) in his third attempt successfully.
 His first clean & jerk lift was 182kg (400.4lbs), and his second was 193kg (424.6lbs).
 Maurus did not attempt a third time on the clean & jerk as his quadricep cramped.
 These lifts earned Maurus (and the US Men’s team) Bronze medals for men’s 77 kg. total and clean & jerk.
-With the championships being hosted in Anaheim, Maurus broke the drought for the US men’s team while on U.S. soil.
+With the championships hosted in Anaheim, Maurus broke the drought for the US men’s team while on US soil.

 Being the first time Maurus competing in the Senior World Championships, he knew his competitors were talented, but wasn’t intimidated by them.
 To the contrary, meeting and getting the chance to “compete against people that are better than me and have been in the sport for much longer; to compete against Olympians and see where I ranked among them,” was a highlight for Maurus.
 For him it felt “great that I had earned my spot as one of the top male lifters in the country.”